CompPhysics/MachineLearning/README.md

 ### Machine learning

-The following topics will be covered
+The following topics are planned for the fall semester 2020
 - Linear Regression and Logistic Regression;
-- Neural networks and deep learning;
+- Neural networks and deep learning, including convolutional and recurrent neural networks
 - Decisions trees and nearest neighbor algorithms
 - Support vector machines
-- Bayesian Neural Networks
+- Bayesian linear and logistic regression
 - Boltzmann Machines
-- Dimensionality reduction, from PCA to cluster models
+- Unsupervised learning Dimensionality reduction, from PCA to cluster models

 Hands-on demonstrations, exercises and projects aim at deepening your understanding of these topics.